Return to top

 Nature’s Path Organic Old Fashioned Rolled Oats

-Organic rolled oats especially are low glycemic compared to their instant oats counterparts – which is beneficial in stabilizing blood sugar and cholesterol levels.
-Oats are one of the best cereals to eat, because they are packed with nutrition and are rich in B vitamins, have a high fiber content, and lots of essential minerals.
+Organic rolled oats are a lower glycemic option in comparison to their instant oat counterparts – which is beneficial in stabilizing blood sugar and cholesterol levels.
+Oats are one of the best cereals to eat, because they are packed with nutrition and are rich in B vitamins, have a high fiber content, and host of essential minerals.
 The first and only ingredient on the nutrition label for this healthy cereal brand is organic rolled oats.
-Top these whole-grain oats with some sliced banana, fresh berries, and peanut butter for a filling and complete meal!
+Top these whole-grain oats with sliced bananas, a handful of berries, or a drizzle of peanut butter for a filling and complete meal!

 Ingredients: Organic whole grain rolled oats